adhoc-dev/patches/base_name_search_improved/readme/USAGE.rst

-Just type into any related field, such as Customer on a Sale Order.
+* Just type into any related field, such as Customer on a Sale Order.
+* Allow to enable Smart Search and to add name search fields to a model